Ryan-Holben/Ryan-Holben.github.io/_posts/2016-08-21-installing-tex-on-mac.md

 ### Compiling your document

 1. The first time you try to compile a document, your installation will probably have to download some packages.
+This is where we use `texliveonfly`.
 For me, I ran the following command in the folder containing `Resume.tex`:

     `sudo texliveonfly -c xelatex Resume.tex`